LD4P/sinopia_sample_profiles/cohort-profiles/ransomCenter/test/Readme.md

 5. The class Volume doesn't exist in the ARM Core Ontology (while Entry and Page do).
 Is there a suggested ontology for Volume?

+#### HRC ARM Item Identifiers
+*High level JSON profile for HRC identifiers to be used on the item level*

+Standing Questions:

+1. Accession number --> Is LC planning to include AccessionNumber to BF2?
+Can I use the arm:AccessionNumber with bf:identifyBy even if the expected value is bf:Idnetifier or one of its classes?
+Also, there is an ARM Status Vocabulary (https://ld4p.github.io/arm/core/vocabularies/status/0.1/status.html) that has not yet been requested as a lookup.
+Leaving it as a literal by now, with recommendation to use an ARM Status Vocabulary term (or URI as a literal?)

 #### HRC Pforzheimer Item test
 *High level JSON profile for an item from the Carl H. Pforzheimer Library held at the HRC*